 - Underinsurance Risk: Without adjustments, your policy may not cover future medical expenses adequately.

-- Proactive Measures: Opt for policies with built-in inflation protection or regularly review and increase your coverage.
+- What to do about it: Opt for policies with built-in inflation protection or regularly review and increase your coverage.

 Understanding Inflation’s Effect on Insurance Coverage